 It is always a hard decision for a game fanatic to stop playing.

-The emotions of walking away or starting all over can be difficult to a lot of people.
+The emotions of walking away or starting all over can be difficult to many people.

 10. Learn how to improve your life

-Whether you are a hardcore gamer or not, if you start thinking like the game itself, you will be able to improve many personal areas of your life.
+Whether you are a hardcore gamer, if you think like the game itself, you will improve many personal areas of your life.

-Playing video games can help you to move on, push forward, be patient, solve problems, and how to use various strategies.
+Playing video games can help to move on, push forward, be patient, solve problems, and use various strategies.

 Whether you’re playing an action adventure or math game, video games can help you learn.

 Games like online chess help players develop thinking skills that they can use in real life.